Infection Prevention & Control

 - Working together with teams within CHCP services, Hull and East Riding Clinical Commissioning Groups, hospitals and other healthcare providers regionally.

-Whilst cleanliness of the healthcare environment is an important part of tackling infection, it is simple and basic personal hygiene that makes all the difference in both prevention and control of infection.
+Whilst cleanliness of the healthcare environment is an important part of tackling infection, simple and basic personal hygiene makes all the difference in both prevention and control of infection.
 Whether you are a member of staff, a patient or a visitor; hand washing and /or hand decontamination with alcohol gel / hand rub is the single most important thing we can all do to prevent the spread of infection in our hospitals and clinical services and care environments.

 CHCP recognises that infection prevention is an important concern for many patients and if you have any questions please speak to your healthcare worker.